diegoarias2t/tsp-virtualization-project/basic-project/README.md

 6. Mongo-express deployment
 7. Mongo-express NodePort service

-2. We can apply all the files at the same time using:
+We can apply all the files at the same.

+2. Apply all deployment files
 ```bash
 kubectl apply -f basic-mongodb/
 ```